Kommunizm (band)

 The band released fourteen albums during their original run, including four-part compilation in 1996.
 Some of the albums were reissued on CD in 2000–2003 through the label HOR, and in 2007 some were remastered and reissued with bonus tracks by Misteriya Zvuka.
 Two albums were reissued on vinyl with bonus tracks in 2011 by Neuro Empire's Stanzmarke imprint.

-Konstantin Ryabinov died on 16 March 2020 at the age of 55.
-On 19 February 2021, Sudakov stated that Kommunizm had recorded a fifteenth album in 2019, which was intended to be the group's final album, but Ryabinov's death prevented it from being finished.
-He announced the new album's release for that summer.